Core Concepts¶

 S3[Source 3] --> P

 Synthesize across multiple artifacts with a single question.
-The prompt stays stable while sources vary, keeping comparisons objective.
+The prompt stays stable while sources vary.
+Keeps comparisons objective.

 Broadcast: many sources, many prompts¶